Karinza38/yuml2svg/README.md

 - Node.js v12+ _(yuml2svg v5 uses ECMAScript modules, support is still
   experimental at the time of writing)_.
-- Browser support through Webpack or rollup bundling.
+- Browser support through import maps or bundling (WebPack, Rollup, etc.).
 - Unofficial support for Node.js v10 LTS (with the `--experimental-modules` CLI flag).
 - Unofficial support for Deno.